cofacts/rumors-api/README.md

 ### First-time setup

-After cloning this repository & cd into project directory, run:
+After cloning this repository & cd into project directory, then install the dependencies.

 ```
+$ git clone --recursive git@github.com:MrOrz/rumors-api.git # --recursive for the submodules
+$ cd rumors-api
 $ yarn
 ```